Eandis/s3k-grating-hack/README.md

 - an option to get wheel glitch in cn2 starting from level select
 - an option to change the angle of the wheel glitch at the start of cn2 (either facing right or down)
 - remove time bonus option
-- teleportation to a certain place for practice by pressing UP, B, C (more on that later)
+- teleportation to a certain place for practice by pressing UP, C, B (more on that later)
 - an option to reduce fbz1 miniboss hitcount
 - lr1 mini boss (the hand) has 1 hit, will add an option to make it 6 some time later, also the 2 balls boss thing is a little bit buggy for some reason lol
 - screen shift and lightning shield in doomsday 2 (final fight) starting from level select (buggy and stupid for now but works for the time being)